Sometimes, we forget that honey bees aren’t the only types of bees out there.

 You’ll usually see a large bee hovering outside a tunnel.
 That’s usually a male waiting for a female to emerge from the nests.
 He makes a big fuss but doesn’t have a stinger.

 There are bee types that delegate child-rearing duties to other bee species.
 They are referred to as cuckoo bees because they lay their eggs in nests, usually in a solitary bee nest, and fly away to continue life carefree.
 The egg will hatch, eat the stores left for the intended egg, and even eat the other larvae.

 This is a testament to how varied the bee family is.
 Unlike other common types of bees, these don’t make for great pollinators.
 They have very smooth bodies because, without the need to feed the young, they have no reason to collect and carry pollen and nectar.

 Native bee species are vital for our existence.
 The attention that a honey bee gets is great for creating awareness of all the terrible things happening to most bees, but we can do more to help our native friends survive.

-Let the lawn overgrow, and grow flowering plants and native flowers and bushes to encourage some six-legged visitors.
-Bees such as the azalea bee could benefit from some lovely rhododendrons and azaleas in your garden.
+Let the lawn overgrow and grow flowering plants and native flowers and bushes to encourage some six-legged visitors.
+Bees like the azalea bee could benefit from some lovely rhododendrons and azaleas in your garden.

 If we all do our part, we can make a difference.